 How do I get there?

 Mérida has a smaller airport that we highly recommend you use, as it is just 20 minutes to the hotel and entry/exit is very easy and unstressful.
 You can theoretically fly into Cancun, but that then requires a 3-4 hour bus ride to get to Mérida.
 In our opinion, it’s not worth the hassle.
-The trip cost includes pickup and dropoff from Mérida airport, and American Airlines and United offer flights (to/from Houston, Dallas, and Miami).
+American Airlines and United offer regular flights to/from Houston, Dallas, and Miami.

 What is the refund policy?